Mrigankkh/Traffic-Sign-Classification/README.md

 6. Prediction

 #  Python Libraries
-Open CV
+-Open CV
-Numpy
+-Numpy
-Pandas
+-Pandas
-Matplotlib
+-Matplotlib
-Pickle
+-Pickle

 # Understanding the Dataset
 The german traffic signs dataset was used.
 This dataset has already - split data for training and validation.
 It has thousands of images of german trafic signs.